Local Plan Examination: Overview

 Submission of Further Work and accompanying Proposed Modifications to the Inspectors: 31 March 2016

-Further to the letters issued by the Inspectors examining the Local Plans on the 20 May 2015 and 28 July 2015, the Councils submitted the further work to address the Inspectors’ concerns including accompanying proposed modifications on the 31 March 2016.
+Further to the letters issued by the Inspectors examining the Local Plans on the 20 May 2015 [PDF, 0.1MB] and 28 July 2015 [PDF, 0.1MB], the Councils submitted the further work to address the Inspectors’ concerns including accompanying proposed modifications on the 31 March 2016 [PDF, 0.3MB].

-South Cambridgeshire District Council has provided a separate letter in respect of the provisional Modification to the South Cambridgeshire Local Plan to allocate land south of the Cambridge Biomedical Campus (CBC).
+We provided a separate letter [PDF, 0.2MB] in respect of the provisional Modification to the South Cambridgeshire Local Plan to allocate land south of the Cambridge Biomedical Campus (CBC).

-In a separate letter, Cambridge City Council has advised the Inspectors that they will be undertaking further work in relation to student accommodation.
+In a separate letter [PDF, 0.3MB], Cambridge City Council advised the Inspectors that they would be undertaking further work in relation to student accommodation.

 Inspectors' Preliminary Conclusions: 20 May 2015

-The Councils responded to this letter on 30 June 2015 proposing suspending the examination process until February 2016 to allow further work to be undertaken.
-In a separate letter the Councils asked the Inspectors to consider providing a single issue report on the joint trajectory and sought the Inspectors’ advice in relation to further work on the Gypsy and Travellers Accommodation Needs Assessment.
+The Council's responded [PDF, 0.2MB] to this letter on 30 June 2015 proposing suspending the examination process until February 2016 to allow further work to be undertaken.
+In a separate letter [PDF, 0.2MB] the Councils asked the Inspectors to consider providing a single issue report on the joint trajectory and sought the Inspectors’ advice in relation to further work on the Gypsy and Travellers Accommodation Needs Assessment.

-We received a response from the Inspectors on 28 July 2015.
-The Inspectors recognised that the Councils are taking a positive approach to addressing the concerns they have raised and they formally suspended the examinations until March 2016.
+We received a response from the Inspectors' [PDF, 0.1MB] on 28 July 2015.
+The Inspectors recognised that the Councils are taking a positive approach to addressing the concerns they raised and they formally suspended the examinations until March 2016.

-The Inspectors issued a further letter updating their position on the CIL examinations on 18 August 2015.
+The Inspectors issued a further letter [PDF, 70Kb] updating their position on the CIL examinations on 18 August 2015.

-The Councils responded on 1 September 2015 to the two letters from the Inspectors asking the Inspectors if they will reconsider issuing a view on the principle of the joint housing trajectory given the 5 year land supply issues in South Cambridgeshire and sets out the Councils’ view that it would be appropriate to give formal consideration to the timing of the CIL examinations later in the year once further work has been completed and asks the Inspectors to keep the matter open at this stage.
+The Councils responded on 1 September 2015 to the two letters from the Inspectors asking the Inspectors if they would reconsider issuing a view on the principle of the joint housing trajectory given the 5-year land supply issues in South Cambridgeshire and sets out the Councils’ view that it would be appropriate to give formal consideration to the timing of the CIL examinations later in the year once further work had been completed and asked the Inspectors to keep the matter open at this stage.

-We received a response from the Inspector on 10 September 2015.
-The Inspector does not consider it appropriate to reach any conclusions on the principle of the joint housing trajectory in advance of knowing the outcome of the further work that is being undertaken.
-The Inspector says that it is unlikely that the CIL examinations could proceed during the suspension of the Local Plan examinations due to the relationship with the development strategy.
+We received a response from the Inspector [PDF, 75Kb] on 10 September 2015.
+The Inspector did not consider it appropriate to reach any conclusions on the principle of the joint housing trajectory in advance of knowing the outcome of the further work that is being undertaken.
+The Inspector said that it is unlikely that the CIL examinations could proceed during the suspension of the Local Plan examinations due to the relationship with the development strategy.

-The Councils wrote to the Inspectors on 28 September 2015 updating them on progress and confirming the overall timetable for the further work that is being undertaken.
+The Councils wrote [PDF, 0.5MB] to the Inspectors on 28 September 2015 updating them on progress and confirming the overall timetable for the further work that is being undertaken.

 Hearings Programme, Matters and Issues